 Ideas for Raising Awareness on June 15th

-- Ask local leaders, the Mayor, MP, MPP to Proclaim June 15 as Elder Abuse Awareness Day
+- Ask local leaders, the Mayor, MP, MPP to Proclaim June 15 as Elder Abuse Awareness Day.

 WEAAD Planning Tool Kit

-The International Network for the Prevention of Elder Abuse has developed a World Elder Abuse Awareness Day Toolkit and a Resource Library of materials to help individuals, organizations and communities throughout the world plan activities/events to raise awareness about WEAAD.
+The International Network for the Prevention of Elder Abuse developed a World Elder Abuse Awareness Day Toolkit and a Resource Library of materials to help individuals, organizations and communities throughout the world plan activities/events to raise awareness about WEAAD.

 The Toolkit was originally developed as a partnership involving the International Network for the Prevention of Elder Abuse (INPEA), the Canadian Network for the Prevention of Elder Abuse (CNPEA) & International Federation on Ageing (IFA).
 View INPEA resources.